In this article, we will outline what you can expect to happen during your Ezra screening.

 Next, the radiology technician will guide you to the area where you will complete your scan.
 You will be given a gown and a locker to put all of your personal belongings in.

-If you are having an MRI or an LDCT, remember to place all metal objects in the locker as the MRI is a giant magnet.
+If you are having an MRI or an LDCT or Low-Dose CT scan, remember to place all metal objects in the locker as the MRI is a giant magnet.

 If you prefer to wear your own clothes, you can wear a loose-fitting 100% cotton shirt and cotton sweatpants with no metallic components to them.
 If there is any question of whether metal exists in your clothing, you will be asked to change into the gown provided.
 Sports bras are only acceptable if there are no metallic adjustable straps, clips or underwire.